 Mark Groves wanted to upgrade the machine tools in his small, privately-owned vintage car parts workshop located near Chichester in the South Downs.
 He had already purchased two machines from a local supplier and also wished to move towards computer numerical controlled (CNC) operations.
 However, there were issues with the power supply.

 Firstly, there was no three-phase electric power supply to the building.
 Being located in a small village in the heart of the rural South Downs - a range of hills across the south-eastern coastal counties of England - meant that getting this installed would entail substantial overhead line work and significant costs.
 The workshop would instead have to rely on a normal, domestic single-phase supply.

-"I'd been running equipment for years on a simple phase convertor," explained Mark Groves.
+"I'd been running equipment for years on a simple phase converter," explained Mark Groves.
 “But the tech guys at my local machine tools supplier were not happy with the raw output of a pulse width modulation (PWM) converter.
-The solution was to fit a sinusoidal filter after the convertor and run the new equipment from that.
+The solution was to fit a sinusoidal filter after the converter and run the new equipment from that.

 “I found REO through an internet search.
 Their website included all the information I needed, including detailed downloadable data sheets, which helped identify the CNW933 as the correct model for my requirements.